raj-principal-arch/breezy-hubspot-integration/README.md

 ⚠️ **Debugging Live Issues**: When encountering actual runtime errors (like CORS issues or API authentication failures), AI needed error messages and logs to diagnose problems effectively.

-**Overall Assessment:**

-AI was **highly effective** for this project.
-It accelerated development significantly while maintaining code quality and best practices.
-The key to success was:
-- Providing clear requirements and context
-- Iterating on generated code with specific feedback
-- Manually testing and verifying functionality
-- Using AI as a knowledgeable pair programmer, not a replacement for understanding

-The combination of AI-assisted development Claude & ChatGPT demonstrates both the development efficiency and end-user value that AI can provide.

 ---

 ## HubSpot Data Architecture